c-h-/universal-native-boilerplate/README.md

 ### Roadmap
 The frontend world moves fast.
 As I have time I'll try to add more dev features and any new platforms released that are compatible with React Native and stable.

-Something that will definitely be added if it's ever released for React (or an alternative React backend) is Ahead of Time compilation, a feature that only Angular 2 currently supports.
-There may be a path for React to use [EchoJS](https://github.com/toshok/echojs).